Marly Rivera: Career

 Rivera has been a guest contributor on Béisbol Esta Noche and Sunday Night Baseball in Spanish and English, in addition to Outside the Lines.
 She is also a frequent contributor to ESPN's flagship program, SportsCenter, and was a guest panelist on the July 21–22, 2016 edition of ESPN First Take.
-She was the host of the Max y Marly podcast alongside SportsCenter anchor Max Bretos.
+Rivera was the host of the Max y Marly podcast alongside SportsCenter anchor Max Bretos.
 She was also the lead reporter on the ESPN initiative known as “Béisbol Experience”, the most extensive cross-platform project ever done by the network on Latino MLB players living in the United States.

-Rivera currently co-hosts the debate show Nación ESPN on ESPN2 alongside NBA Analyst and ESPN Los Angeles Radio host Jorge Sedano.
+Rivera hosted the debate show Nación ESPN on ESPN2 alongside NBA Analyst and ESPN Los Angeles Radio host Jorge Sedano.

 On October 13, 2017, Rivera was named one of “The 30 Most Influential Hispanics in Sports” by Sports Illustrated.

+Departure from ESPN

+Rivera was fired by ESPN on April 26, 2023 for calling a fellow journalist, Ivón Gaete, an expletive.
+Prior to a New York Yankees game, Rivera objected to Gaete interviewing Aaron Judge, as Rivera claimed she had scheduled time to speak exclusively with him prior to the game.
+When Gaete refused to discontinue the interview, Rivera called her a “fucking cunt”, which was caught on video.
+Rivera later said, "I fully accept responsibility for what I said, which I should not have, there were extenuating circumstances but that in no way is an excuse for my actions."

 Personal life

 Rivera is bilingual.
-She was born and raised in San Juan, Puerto Rico, but moved to mainland United States as a teenager.
+She was born and raised in San Juan, Puerto Rico, but moved to the United States as a teenager.
 Her parents, Ray and Elba, are from the small town of Coamo.

 Rivera has done philanthropic work to support her island of Puerto Rico after the impact of Hurricane Maria on September 20, 2017.